htjb/maxsmooth/paper/paper.md

 optimum $\mathbf{s}$ and $\mathbf{a}$.
 The algorithm starts with a randomly generated $\mathbf{s}$.
 Each individual sign is then flipped, from the lowest order derivative first, until the objective function decreases in value.
 The signs associated with the lower
-$\chi^2$ value become the optimum set and the processes is repeated until
+$\chi^2$ value become the optimum set and the process is repeated until
 $\chi^2$ stops decreasing.
 This is followed by a limited exploration of the neighbouring sign spaces to identify the true global minimum.